fuzzbop/emuMenu/README.md

 Now you will have a list of consoles on the left pane and roms on the right pane.
 These are all generated on the fly.

 You can purge roms for a console by right clicking the console and selecting purge roms.
 You can edit the console's command as well.

+There is a favorites list implemented, to add a rom to favorites, right click the rom you want to add and select add rom to favorites.
+When you press the favorites button on the main UI a window will pop up that mimics the main windows console-rom split that has the favorites implemented.

+There is a search feature implemented, when you press the search button on the main UI a window that mimics the main windows console-rom split will pop up that has a search bar above it, when you search a term all results in the database will be entered into the new windows lists.

 ## Screenshots
 ### Main Screen